gemarcano/soil_power_sensor/CONTRIBUTING.md

 | DATE_CREATED | Date the device was created in `YYYY-MM-DD` format |
 | DATE_MODIFIED | Date the device was last modified in `YYYY-MM-DD` format |

+Inspired by stack overflow [post](https://electronics.stackexchange.com/a/38898) of attributes used at *Embed Inc*.

 ### Additional Notes on Attributes

 #### QTY